qasirdev/admin/README.md

-# elite-schedule-admin
+# admin sample project
-Pluralsight - AngularUI Fundamentals
+Based on AngularUI with Fake API
 ##To run this sample project use following steps
 1 - go to clone folder and run command
 ##npm install